 Source: The Institute for College Access & Success

 Before you turn to Louisiana student loans to pay for college, it’s smart to first look at other available resources.
 Start with money for college students, like grants and scholarships, then tap into college savings or your own earnings.
 Use student loans last to cover any remaining college costs.

 While some states have their own education loan programs, Louisiana isn’t one of them.
-So if you need student loans in Louisiana, your two main options are federal student loans from the Federal Student Aid Office, or private student loans from a bank or similar lender.
+So if you need student loans in Louisiana, your two main options are federal student loans from Federal Student Aid, or private student loans from a bank or similar lender.
 Here’s what you need to know about each one.

 Federal student loans

-Federal student loans are probably the best option for local students.
-They offer an accessible, affordable, and simple way to pay for college, so you should probably prioritize using these types of loans over private student loans.
+Federal student loans are probably your best option.
+They offer an accessible, affordable and simple way to pay for college, so you should prioritize using these types of loans over private student loans.

 Federal student loans carry low uniform interest rates, along with affordable one-time loan fees.
 Here’s a look at current federal student loans: